 This website uses YouTube plugins.
 YouTube is operated by Google.

-When you visit on of our sites that uses the YouTube plugin, a connection to the YouTube servers will be established and those will receive information on which sites you visited.
+If you have agreed to the loading of a YouTube video by clicking on the corresponding button, a connection to the YouTube servers will be established and those will receive information on which sites you visited.

 If you are logged in with your YouTube account while you are visiting our website, YouTube can assign your surfing behavior to your personal profile.
 You can prevent that by logging off from your YouTube account.